LiorAtiya/Pokemon-Game/README.md

 **MainGame class:**<br>
 The department where the game takes place,<br>
 Department fields: _win, _ar, scenario_num, id, dt.<br>
-The game is run using the following functions:<br><br>
+The game is run using the following functions:<br>
-MainGame- Defines the id and stage number in the game. run- the function through which the game runs and calls are made to the functions that are part of the game.<br>
+MainGame- Defines the id and stage number in the game.<br>
+run- the function through which the game runs and calls are made to the functions that are part of the game.<br>
 moveAgents- A function in which the move is made to each agent and a route is assigned to the agent.<br>
 nextNode- A function that returns the node to which the agent needs to reach according to his route.<br>